 What is the most challenging part of your role?

 I’m a bit of a control freak (I love the detail of things!), so I guess it’s knowing when to stop and move onto something else.
 Workload is always a mix of the planned and the unexpected, so that’s where prioritising, time management, flexibility, my amazing team – and a sense of humour – come in!

 What is the most rewarding part?

 I know it’s a cliché, but it has to be client satisfaction and the sense of a job well done.
 There’s no feeling quite like completing a project and knowing that as a team (client and HCA in partnership), you’ve created and delivered a brilliant piece of content that really engages your audience.

 The past five years I’ve spent at HCA have been a real highlight in my career.
 It’s been a joy to be part of an ever-growing, thriving and exciting agency, and to work with truly amazing clients, too.

 What’s next for you and your team?
 I imagine there are some exciting plans in the pipeline…

-What advice would you give someone trying to get into this industry?
+What advice would you give someone trying to get into Account or Project Management?

 Finally, when you’re not at work, what would we find you doing?